devops329/devops/instruction/awsEcs/awsEcs.md

 1. Select the hosted zone for your hostname.
 1. Create a new record.
 1. Give the name `pizza-service` for the subdomain.
-1. Set the record type to an `CNAME` record.
+1. Set the record type to a `CNAME` record.
 1. Set the value of the record to the DNS name for the application load balancer.
 1. Press the `Create records` button.